 The mere presence of a security officer and cameras can deter some behaviors that could lead to a crisis.
 In a 2017 study published in PLOS One, the analysis showed that security officers at train stations led to a 16% reduction in victim-generated crimes.

-Security officers can coordinate with virtual guards, who have a 360° view of the premises via surveillance cameras placed strategically around the property.
+Security officers can coordinate with virtual security officers, who have a 360° view of the premises via surveillance cameras placed strategically around the property.
 Video analytics can pick up the sounds of angry or scared voices, broken glass or other indications of potentially volatile situations.
 Virtual guards can direct security officers to the right location immediately, saving time and ensuring a quick response.

 Security officers can help carry out emergency response plans, and can even help to ensure that building occupants are trained on and practice these response plans.
 Things like fire drills may seem like an interruption in a busy day, but they are essential for managing a crisis.
 The National Fire Protection Association recommends regular fire drills, as well as overall fire preparedness training for staff and occupants of commercial properties.